LinkedIn lead generation: How to get leads and boost revenue

 And — for the most part — when it comes to getting leads, LinkedIn ads are a shortcut to everything we’ve covered in strategy #1 above.

 You don’t have to wait till you have engaged followers to start generating quality leads.
-Simply create ads and target your ideal customers, enticing them with offers they won’t want to refuse.
+Simply create a LinkedIn campaign and target your ideal customers, enticing them with offers they won’t want to refuse.

 But again, it’s not that simple.
 For best results with your LinkedIn lead generation ads, you need to first: